sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 - Own the support request.
   - It is now your issue.
 You're not helping someone to fix their issue, you're helping them by taking it out from them.
   - The person who reported it may still work with you, but you're helping them by taking the lead.
+  - Transition support requests to the next rotation in partnership with SE.
 - Become the single point of contact for the entire duration of your involvement.
   - You providing regular updates.
   - You check on whoever is involved, making sure they have whatever they need.